-Research tells us that between 50-80% of employees feel they need to fake a good attitude at work, to pretend, to act and to put on a show.
-This pretence depletes energy, increases burnout and makes it far more likely people will leave their job.
+Research tells us that between 50-80% of employees feel they need to fake a good attitude at work, to pretend, to act, and to put on a show.
+This pretence depletes energy, increases burnout, and makes it far more likely people will leave their job.

 However, if we can identify the feelings under the mask and acknowledge them, these emotions will have incredibly useful and practical information for us.
 Recognising our emotions and being honest about them can help us understand what we need and how we can improve our relationships with others.
 For example, recognising that we are angry can often tell us our values have been crossed, or we need to say “no” to someone or something.
-Recognising that we are feeling rage is hugely useful – the human brain is hard-wired to move to rage when connection has been unable to happen.
+And recognising that we are feeling rage is hugely useful – the human brain is hard-wired to move to rage when connection has been unable to happen.
 So, recognising our rage rather than masking our rage actually tells us we are in need of a relationship.

 Our emotions are messengers.
-When we stop masking and pretending – those feelings have a wealth of wisdom to offer us as leaders, team-members and as human beings.
+When we stop masking and pretending – those feelings have a wealth of wisdom to offer us as leaders, team-members, and as human beings.

 People frequently underestimate the effectiveness of having an honest conversation—especially in the workplace, where employees can often feel like their coworkers or even managers are out to get them.
-This can and most often will, disrupt the effective growth of a company.
+This can, and most often will, disrupt the effective growth of a company.
 With everyone guarding their feelings and trying to strategically play their cards, there is an infinite number of things that could go wrong.